Qubes-Community/Contents/docs/os/windows/windows-vm41.md

   ~~~
   So, increase the VM's memory to 4096MB (memory = maxmem because we don't use memory balancing).

 - Disable direct boot so that the VM will go through the standard cdrom/HDD boot sequence.
-This is done by setting the qube's kernel to `none`.
+This is done by setting the qube's kernel to an empty value.

 **Configure Windows VM**